theshauryasingh/rag_evaluation/README.md

 \-----------------------------------------

-For this task, we use \*\*cosine similarity\*\* to measure relevance.
+For this task, I use \*\*cosine similarity\*\* to measure relevance.
 This metric is well-suited for RAG systems as it captures the semantic closeness of the generated response to the input query without relying on exact text matching.
 Cosine similarity offers a quantitative assessment of content relevance, essential for verifying if generated responses align with the user's query intent.